DavidWells/analytics/packages/analytics-core/README.md

 ##  Why

 Companies frequently change their analytics requirements and add/remove services to their sites and applications.
-This can be a time consuming process integrating with N number of third party tools.
+This can be a time consuming process integrating over and over again with N number of third party tools.

 This library solves that.